December 10, 2019

 Slow speed is a design vector that directly reflects on your brand—it’s trustworthiness and quality.

-Dozens of performance metrics portray different stages in the process of requesting, rendering and interacting with a page.
+Dozens of speed metrics portray different stages in the process of requesting, rendering and interacting with a page.
 Choosing which ones are relevant to you and also accurately represent the user experience can be difficult.
 Understanding how they sit within the spectrum of page delivery and execution is crucial.

-Here’s how we categorise performance metrics:
+Here’s how we categorise speed metrics:

 |Paint||Metrics describing the visual changes that happen during page load.||First Paint, First Contentful Paint, First Meaningful Paint, Largest Contentful Paint|